doyoubuzz/sso/README.md

 When your redirect the user on the SSO URL, you must also send a few GET parameters.
 In the end, the URL will look like ```http://showcase.doyoubuzz.com/p/fr/your-company/sso?email=kara.thrace%40doyoubuzz.com&external_id=kara-thrace&firstname=Kara&groups[]=pilote&groups[]=viper&user_type=1&hash=653e88ecb79d1a29aa1ed6bf8529d382&lastname=Thrace&timestamp=1349192825```

-Of course, all the data need to be "url encoded"
+Of course, all the data need to be "url encoded".

 ### email